-The NND traditional territory is large and includes overlapping areas with the neighbouring First Nations including the Trondek Hwech’in, the Selkirk First Nation and the Gwitchin of Fort McPherson.
-NND has strong historical connections with these first nations and many of their citizens are direct descendants.
-Further, the cultural connections with the land and rivers and their resources is of extreme importance and must be guarded carefully so that future generations can continue to know their traditions, values and beliefs.
+The FNNND traditional territory is vast and includes overlapping areas with the neighbouring First Nations including the Trondek Hwech’in, the Selkirk First Nation and the Gwitchin of Fort McPherson.
+FNNND has secure historical connections with these first nations, and many of their citizens are direct descendants.
+Further, the cultural links with the land and rivers and their resources are of extreme importance and must be guarded carefully so that future generations can continue to know their traditions, values and beliefs.

 Heritage Sites & Special Places

-And there are further choices as to how a place is to be preserved.
-Do we save it “as is” or should we spend the money to fully restore it?
-And what do we do after it has been restored because there is always a cost involved with maintenance.
-Everything we use from buildings to clothes is a part of our “heritage” but there will be many community discussions yet to come on the choices yet to be made.
+And there are further choices as to how FNNND preserves a place.
+Do we save it “as is” or should we spend the money to restore it fully?
+And what do we do after FNNND has restored it?
+Because there is always a cost involved with maintenance.
+Everything we use from buildings to clothes is a part of our “heritage”, but there will be many community discussions yet to come on the choices FNNND has to make.

 Over the winter, Heritage Department staff will be working closely with Lands Department staff, Elders and Citizens to develop plans for several of the places in our traditional territory.
-Many of the sites under consideration can be done, but a comprehensive plan must be undertaken first.
+FNNND can develop many of the sites under consideration, but a comprehensive plan must be undertaken first.
 It cannot be all done at once.
 That plan will inevitably begin with training since restoration is a specialized and lengthy process.
-It is possible that some smaller projects can be undertaken as “training” platforms before the larger projects are undertaken.
+It is possible that some smaller projects can be undertaken as “training” platforms before the more significant projects are undertaken.

 Some projects are already underway.
-For instance the Old Village has been cleared and a central facility built so that the site can at least be used.
+For instance, the Old Village has been cleared and a central facility built so that FNNND citizens and visitors can use the site.
 The Loon project is underway and it is anticipated that in a few years the vessel will once again be on the Mayo waterfront.
-Some trails have been assessed for reconstruction.
+FNNND has assessed some trails for reconstruction.
 We have also been collecting oral history information on Lansing Post to begin a plan for the site.

 Oral Histories and Traditional Knowledge